Lartu/ldpl/README.md

   end if
 ```

 This greets the user, ask them for their name and then prints *你好, &lt;name&gt;!* followed by a line-break.
 Easy as pie.
 Super legible.
-Check the [official website](https://www.ldpl-lang.org/) and the [examples](/examples) subfolder for more examples (that may or may not be a little outdated and not take advantage of the latest functions of the language).
+Check the [official website](https://www.ldpl-lang.org/) and the [examples](/examples) subfolder for more examples, including a Brainf*ck interpreter and Bellman-Ford's Algorithm!

 ## Installing LDPL